Updated on July 25th, 2023 by Bob Ciura

 Dividend growth stocks are companies that pay dividends and grow their dividends at a steady pace, combining the dividend payments of ‘plain’ dividend stocks with the growth of ‘plain’ growth stocks.

 A wide body of research suggests that dividend growth stocks tend to outperform the broader stock market.
-In research performed by Ned Davis and Hartford Funds, it was found that dividend growers and initiators delivered long-term total returns of 10.68% per year from 1973 through 2021, better than the equal-weighted S&P 500’s performance of 8.20% per year.
+In research performed by Ned Davis and Hartford Funds, it was found that dividend growers and initiators delivered total returns of 10.24% per year from 1973 through 2022, better than the equal-weighted S&P 500’s performance of 7.68% per year.

 Interestingly, the dividend growers and initiators analyzed in this study generated outperformance with less volatility – a rarity and a contradiction to what modern academic financial theory tells us.